Pepe Escobar: Russia

 Escobar [...] accused Joe Biden of being 'a puppet' of the American powers-that-be, including Hillary Clinton, who are driven by 'Russophobia' and 'confrontation with Russia by any means necessary with a single goal, to cut Russia off from the European economy'.

 The Spanish newspaper ABC wrote that some of Escobar's writings were "the usual ones of Russian disinformation: 'Yankee' imperialism, NATO excesses, Russian victimization".

 COVID-19

-According to the Conspiracy Watch, Escobar has promoted for discredited COVID-19 treatments and conspiracies around them, such as the use of drugs like chloroquine and hydroxychloroquine advocated by Didier Raoult.
+According to Conspiracy Watch, Escobar has promoted discredited COVID-19 treatments and conspiracies around them, such as the use of drugs like chloroquine and hydroxychloroquine advocated by Didier Raoult.